muratk5n/thirdwave/en/README.md

 ---

-I am totally clapping for it now.

----

-Yeah.. go ahead, keep enforcing that flank..
-Look busy
+Yeah.. go ahead, keep on enforcing that flank..
+Look busy.
+I'll clap for you.

 "US and allies considering steps ‘to reinforce NATO’s eastern flank’"